zelch/terraform-provider-bitbucket/docs/data-sources/user.md

 ## Argument Reference

-The following arguments are supported:
+The following arguments are supported (At least of of is required):

 * `uuid` - (Optional) The UUID that bitbucket users to connect a user to various objects
 * `account_id` - (Optional) The user's Atlassian account ID.